Adaptation of olfactory receptor abundances for efficient coding: Random environment matrices

+The computation time from the method outlined above for calculating mutual information grows exponentially with the dimensionality $M$ of the response space.
+Additionally, it grows linearly with the number $n$ of samples drawn from the odor distribution, which in turn needs to grow exponentially with the number $N$ of odorants we are considering in order to sample concentration space sufficiently well.
+For this reason, large-scale simulations involving this method are infeasible.

+Thus we focused on a simple example with $M=3$ receptors and $N = 15$ odorants.
+We used an arbitrary subset of elements from the fly sensing matrix and a pair of randomly-generated non-overlapping environments (Figure~\ref{fig:si:nonlinear_setting}) to first calculate the optimal receptor distribution using the linear method described in the main text (Figure~\ref{fig:si:nonlinear_results}, top).
+We chose the scale of the environment covariance matrices to get a variability in the responses of around 1, large enough to enter the nonlinear regime when using the nonlinear response function (described below).
+We then set the total neuron population to $K_\text{tot} = 200$, which put us in an intermediate SNR regime in which all the receptor types were used in the optimal distribution, but their abundances were different (Figure~\ref{fig:si:nonlinear_results}, top).

+In the linear approximation, we found that receptor 1 is under-represented in environment 1, while in environment 2 receptor 3 has very low abundance.
+We wanted to see how much this result is affected by a nonlinear response function.
+We used a competitive binding model as described above in which the matrix of $\text{EC50}$ values was taken equal to the sensing matrix used in the linear case, and the efficacies $e_{ai}$ were all set to 1:

+To calculate the mutual information between responses and concentrations for a fixed choice of neuron abundances $K_a$, we used the procedure outlined above with 20 bins between $-0.75$ and $1.5$ for each of the response dimensions.
+We sampled $n=10^4$ concentration vectors to build the response histogram.
+We calculated the information values in both environments at a $10\times 10$ grid of OSN abundances (Figure~\ref{fig:si:nonlinear_results}, middle row), and found the cell which maximized the information.
+The OSN abundances at this maximum (Figure~\ref{fig:si:nonlinear_results}, bottom) show the same pattern of change as we found in the linear approximation, with receptors 1 and 3 exchanging places as least abundant in the OSN population.

-\subsection{Random environment matrices}
+\section{Random environment matrices}

-Generating plausible olfactory environments is difficult because so little is known about natural odor scenes.
+\paragraph{Generating random covariance matrices} Generating plausible olfactory environments is difficult because so little is known about natural odor scenes.
 However, it is reasonable to expect that there will be some strong correlations.
-This could, for instance, be due to the fact that an animal's odor is composed of several different odorants in fixed proportions, and thus concentrations of these odorants will be correlated.
+This could, for instance, be due to the fact that an animal's odor is composed of several different odorants in fixed proportions, and thus the concentrations with which these odorants are encountered will be correlated.

-To generate covariance matrices that have a non-trivial correlation structure, we used a modified form of an algorithm based on partial correlations~\citep{Lewandowski2009}.
-The basic idea is that there is a recurrence relation that allows one to eliminate the conditioning variables one by one, so that a set of unconditioned correlations can be obtained by recursively processing the partial correlations.